Need Help Getting A Grant Of Probate?

 - A receipted invoice from the Inland Revenue that any Inheritance Tax has been paid.

 There are different tax forms to complete depending on the value of the estate and whether or not inheritance tax is payable.
-If no inheritance tax is payable then you will need to complete IHT 205.
-If inheritance tax is payable you will need to complete an IHT400 form although ideally, you should seek legal advice at that stage.
+If no inheritance tax is payable then you will usually need to complete IHT 205.
+If inheritance tax is payable you will need to complete an IHT400 form, we recommend ideally, you should seek legal advice at that stage.

 Once the Grant of Probate forms have been completed and signed, they will need to be sent to the Court.

-Upon receiving the Grant of Probate application, the Court will want to check it through and contact you if any further questions need to be answered.
+Upon receiving the Grant of Probate application, the Court will consider the application .
 The Court might want some further information or other documents to be filed.

-If the application is successful, the Court will send by post the original Grant of Probate with a number of sealed copies and will return the original death certificate.
-The Personal Representative will then have the legal authority to administer and act on behalf of the deceased’s estate.
-The Personal Representative will be able to contact any organisation where the deceased held assets and legally arrange for them to be released.
+If the application is successful, the Court will issue the grant of probate and will send by post the original Grant of Probate with a number of sealed copies and will return the original death certificate.
+The executors will then have the legal authority to administer and act on behalf of the deceased’s estate.

 Probate & Estate Specialists